asadjvd/Terraform-Projects/TF-AWS-RR-Containerized-App/terraform/modules/vpc/README.md

 # VPC Module

-This module creates a complete 3-tier VPC infrastructure for the Ritual Roast application.
+This module creates a complete 3-tier VPC infrastructure for the containerized Ritual Roast application.

 ## Architecture